makeplans/changelog/readme.md

 # MakePlans Changelog

+2022-04-04

+* Added support for multiple payment providers.
+When multiple payment providers is configured the customer can choose which payment provider to use.

+2022-03-25

+* The 24SevenOffice integration now supports price calculation for booking multiple slots.

+2022-03-25

+* You can now easily see and copy the secret in addition to scanning the QR code when activating 2FA.

 2022-03-03

 * Custom text to display to user when there is no availability on the booking site.